goldenclone/nginx-sla/README.en.md

 * `timings` - time lags in ms, that are used for counting a "hit" of request time;
 * `http` - traceable HTTP-statuses;
 * `avg_window` - window size for calculating the moving average response time;
-* `min_timing` - time in ms, below which the upstreams’ response times aren’t taken into an account;
+* `min_timing` - time in ms, below which the upstreams response times aren't taken into an account;
-* `default` - defines a default pool - this pool accumulates all the queries for which `sla_pass` directive doesn’t clearly specify another pool.
+* `default` - defines a default pool - this pool accumulates all the queries for which `sla_pass` directive doesn't clearly specify another pool.

 It is recommended to choose window size for calculating the moving average response time based on the average number of dynamic queries per second multiplied by the length of data collection time.